 2. What Information Does TicketSocket Collect?

-- Information that you provide in using our Services, such as information about your customers, their addresses, financial information, and similar content you process through the Services.
+- Information that you provide in using our Services, such as information about your customers, their addresses, financial information, and similar content you process through the Services;

 - Information you provide such as feedback, comments or other messages; and

 B. Aggregate Information.
 We may also collect anonymous, non-identifying and aggregate information such as the type of browser you are using, device type, the operating system you are using, and the domain name of your Internet service provider.
 Aggregated data may be derived from your Personal Data, but is not itself Personal Data and it cannot be used, either on its own or together with other data, to directly or indirectly reveal your identity.

-3. Why Is My Information Being Collected?
+3. Why Is My Personal Data Being Collected?

 4. How Do We Use the Information We Collect?